Jamie Bell: 2010s

 Bell appeared in a number of films during the early 2010s, beginning with the 2011 films The Eagle as Esca and Jane Eyre as St John Rivers.
 In 2013, he starred alongside James McAvoy in the film Filth and appeared as Edgar in Snowpiercer.

 From 2014 to 2017, Bell appeared as Abraham Woodhull in Turn: Washington's Spies.
 In 2015, he played the Thing in the Fantastic Four reboot.
 The film would go down in infamy as one of the worst comic book films ever made.
 In 2022, Bell would say of it, "I don't think [it deserves a second look.]
 Save your money, save your time."

 In 2017, Bell had starring roles in 6 Days and Film Stars Don't Die in Liverpool.
 The latter earned him a nomination for the BAFTA Award for Best Actor in a Leading Role.
 In 2019, he had a supporting role as Bernie Taupin in the biographical musical film based on the life of Elton John, Rocketman.

 In 2023, he appeared in the critically acclaimed movie All of Us Strangers as the protagonist's father.

+In April 2026, it was announced that Bell will take over the role of Duke Shelby, the son of Tommy Shelby (Cillian Murphy), in the unnamed Peaky Blinders sequel series that takes place 10 years after Peaky Blinders: The Immortal Man.